VfB Stuttgart: Rivalries, friendships and cooperations

 The longest rivalry of VfB is the city rivalry with Stuttgarter Kickers (Die Roten/Reds against Die Blauen/Blues).
 However, the respective first teams of the two clubs have not played each other since Kickers were relegated to the 2.
 Bundesliga in 1992.
 Thus, this derby has increasingly been overtaken in importance by the Baden-Württemberg-Derby between VfB and Karlsruher SC.
 In this derby, old Badenese-Württembergian animosities are played out.
 The rivalry with Bavarian side Bayern Munich ("Süd-/South Derby") is mainly one-sided, as VfB fans maintain animosity towards Bayern for buying some of Stuttgart's best players and coaches in recent years, such as Giovane Élber, Felix Magath, Mario Gómez, and Benjamin Pavard.

 Regional friendships exist between VfB and the South Württemberg side SSV Reutlingen 05 (the "little brother" of VfB) as well as with North Württembergers SpVgg Ludwigsburg but also with Heidenheim.
 On a national level, supporters groups of VfB used to be closely connected with those of Energie Cottbus, 1.
 FC Saarbrücken, Bayer Leverkusen and Eintracht Frankfurt.
 All of these supporter group friendships have been discontinued by today or are only maintained by few supporter groups.
-Current ultras friendships are with the ultras of SSV Reutlingen 05 and Italian club Cesena.
+Current ultras friendships are with the ultras of SSV Reutlingen 05, 1.
+FC Kaiserslautern and Italian club Cesena.

 In 2005, a cooperation treaty between VfB and Swiss Super League side St. Gallen was signed, with particular emphasis on the youth sectors of both clubs.